 So do I need to improve the speed of my site?

-Well definitelyImproving the speed of the website can give you advantages in terms of conversions and economics.
-In fact, organic traffic, conversion rate and sales can all be linked to the speed or slowness of your website.
+Well definitely, improving the speed of the website can give you advantages in terms of conversions and economics.
+Organic traffic, conversion rate and sales can all be linked to the speed or slowness of your website.

 Making a website faster for users may require buy-in from stakeholders across all teams.
 It may require you to make difficult decisions about features, functionality and aesthetic elements that affect performance.
 Also from an organizational perspective, the additional design time and resources required may require management approval.

-Despite these challenges, a fast website has the potential to be discovered and engaged by more users, especially if it is faster than its competitors.
+A fast website can be discovered and engaged with by more users, especially if it outperforms its competitors in speed.
 Once users find the website, they are also more likely to interact with it in more depth and ultimately convert into customers.

 If you want to check the performance of your site to understand whether it is fast or not, test your site speed immediately.